colmwoods/PwdShell/README.md

 - Live app: [PwdShell on Heroku](https://pwdshell-6bf799458b95.herokuapp.com)

+> [!NOTE]
+> On the **Heroku deployed version** of PwdShell, the master password is stored **session-only**.
+> - When you first visit the app, you will be prompted to create your own master password.
+> - After a you press the run program button again, you will be prompted to set a new master password.
+>
+> This behavior is intentional, so that each user (including assessors) can create their own password without needing the developer’s local credentials.

 Deployment steps:
 - Create Heroku app.
 - Add buildpacks (`Python`, `Node.js`).
 - Add files (`requirements.txt`, `Procfile`, `.python-version`).
 - Connect GitHub repo + enable auto-deploy.

 ---